Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Obtained Compatibilities

 \subsubsection{Total Efficiencies}

 Marginalising over target material and target thickness, we obtain the efficiencies shown in \cref{fig:Efficiencies}.

 \Cref{fig:eff_AD,fig:eff_KS,fig:eff_Chi2} show the dependency of the efficiencies on the value for the production cut but different GoF tests; uncertainties of these efficiencies are shown in \cref{fig:uncertainties}.
 Simulations using lower production cut value appear systematically more compatible in comparison with those using higher cuts.
 Sensitivity to the value of the production cut is observed particularly in case of \texttt{G4EmStandardPhysics\_option1} where all physics configurations perform noticeably less accurately than the one using the lowest cut value of \qty{100}{\nm}.
+The special sensitivity of \texttt{G4EmStandardPhysics\_option1} is explainable, as it is the only one of the investigated EM constructors that applies the production cut to all EM interactions.
 These qualitative observations are quantified through categorical analysis in \cref{sec:results:cat:cut}.

 The bar plot in \cref{fig:total_eff} shows the total efficiencies of \geant{} physics constructors marginalised over the value of the production cut.
 It demonstrates an apparent difference in compatibility observed across the \geant{} constructors: The highest efficiency of \qty{100}{\%} was achieved by \texttt{G4EmLivermore} for which the $\chi^2$ test fails to reject the hypothesis of compatibility in all cases.
 The worst compatibility with the reference \geant{} physics constructor is obtained by the physics constructors \texttt{G4EmStandardPhysics\_option1} and \texttt{G4EmStandardPhysics\_option2}, both resulting in efficiencies equal or lower than \qty{67}{\%} for the $\chi^2$ test.
+The poorer compatibility for our test cases, relatively small detector volumes, is expected as both constructors are optimised for high performance simulations of the relatively large volumes of LHC detectors (see \cref{table:constructor_comparison}).
 These results are qualitatively confirmed by the AD and KS tests.

 The most efficient physics constructor $\hat{P}$ is \texttt{G4EmLivermore} which has an efficiency even higher than the reference physics constructor \texttt{G4EmStandardPhysics\_option4}.
 As shown in \Cref{fig:eff_AD,fig:eff_KS,fig:eff_Chi2}, the efficiency of \texttt{G4EmStandard {}Physics\_option4} depends stronger on the cut value than it is the case for \texttt{G4EmLivermore}.
 This means that for certain test cases, the spectrum obtained with \texttt{G4Em\-Standard\-Physics\_option4} and the reference cut value of \qty{1}{\mm} differs statistical significantly from the spectrum obtained with the same physics constructor but a different cut value.
 Whereas for \texttt{G4EmLivermore} spectra obtained with different cut values differs less.
 The exact efficiency depends on the used GoF test, i.e.\ the $\chi^2$ test assigns a \qty{100}{\percent}-efficiency independent of the cut value, but the qualitative behaviour is supported also by AD\footnote{We note that the efficiency determined by the AD test shown in \cref{fig:total_eff} is less for \texttt{G4EmStandardPhysics\_option4} then for \texttt{G4EmLivermore} albeit \cref{fig:eff_AD} shows nearly the same efficiencies per cut value.
 This is because the test case with the reference cut value of \qty{1}{\mm} is counted for \texttt{G4EmLivermore} but not for the reference constructor \texttt{G4EmStandardPhysics\_option4} - in the latter case the GoF would have to compare it to itself and hence it is excluded.} and KS test.